rianby64/HTML-Import-example/README.md

 ## Atention

-Don't use this things at production.
-This is based on a draft.
-So, there's no guarranty that all will be implemented correctly.
+Don't use this thing at production.
+HTML-Imports is based on a draft.
+So, there's no guarranty that all they wrote will be implemented soon correctly in every browser or engine.